 What are the entry requirements to Augusta for British travellers?

 UK passport holders can enter the United States under the VWP or Visa Waiver Program.
-There are, however, certain conditions that need to be met before the travel.
+There are, however, certain conditions need to be met before the travel.

 Please ensure that your UK passport describes you as a 'British Citizen'.
 You are required to use an ePassport, that contains a microchip with the information of the individual and you must be attested by ESTA (Electronic System of Travel Authorization).
 It is important that you have a no or negligible criminal history.
 You must also not be a dual national of Iran, Iraq, Sudan or Syria, nor should you have had travelled to Libya, Iran, Iraq, Somalia, Sudan, Syria or Yemen, since March 2011.
 The customs agent could ask you to prove how you would fund yourself while you are in the country.